Chinese buyers circling more European assets

-And Chinese machinery maker Shandong Heavy is set to buy a controlling stake in debt-laden Italian yachtmaker Ferretti in a deal worth about $500 million (323.2 million pounds), sources close to the deal said.
+And Chinese machinery maker Shandong Heavy is set to buy a controlling stake in debt-laden Italian yachtmaker Ferretti in a deal worth about $500 million, sources close to the deal said.

-Such deals would follow last month's $3.5 billion acquisition by China Three Gorges Corp of the Portuguese government's stake in utility EDP, as Chinese corporates look to take advantage of Europe's financial woes.
+Such deals would follow last month's $3.5 billion acquisition by China Three Gorges Corp of the Portuguese government's stake in utility EDP (EDP.LS), as Chinese corporates look to take advantage of Europe's financial woes.

 No-one expects Chinese companies to splash out indiscriminately on European assets, yet many of their executives seem determined to diversify abroad and corporate bankers involved in M&A deals are already listing Chinese names as potential cash-rich investors.